ChristosGkovaris/AI-Essentials/README.md

 # AI Essentials
-Welcome to the "AI Essentials" repository, which showcases the implementation of several fundamental AI algorithms in Java.
+Welcome to the "AI Essentials" repository.
+This repository contains the implementation of several fundamental AI algorithms in Java.
 The repository includes four major algorithms: UCS, A* with Manhattan heuristic, A* without Manhattan heuristic, and MINIMAX.

-## Code Overview
+## Overview
 **UCS (Uniform Cost Search)**
 - Objective: Solve the 8-puzzle problem by finding the optimal solution path with minimal movement cost.
 UCS explores nodes based on their cumulative path cost,